MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/monetize-with-ads.md

 4. Click **Create ad unit**.

 The new ad unit appears at the top of the list in the **Available ad units** section on this page.

 > [!NOTE]
+> The ability to create **Native** ad units is currently available only to select developers who are participating in a pilot program, but we intend to make this feature available to all developers soon.
+If you are interested in joining our pilot program, reach out to us at aiacare@microsoft.com.

+> [!NOTE]
 > If your Windows 8.x or Windows Phone 8.x app uses an **AdMediatorControl** to show banner ads, you do not need to request ad units here.
 In this scenario, the ad units are automatically generated for you.